Israeli army says Hamas hostage rescued from Gaza – DW – 08/27/2024

 Hamas, classified as a terrorist organization by many countries including Israel, Germany and the United States, is still holding some 110 hostages, about a third of whom are believed dead.

-The operation comes as talks have continued to bring about a halt to the fighting in Gaza and the return of the hostages in return for Palestinian prisoners.
+The operation comes as talks continue in Cairo to bring about a halt to the fighting in Gaza and the return of the hostages in exchange for Palestinian prisoners.

 rc/nm (AFP, dpa, Reuters)